MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Resource collection
   Use the `farm world` to collect resources on a larger scale (e.g. Digital Miner from Mekanism).
 Avoid destroying the landscape in the central area.
 - ### Dangerous and Destructive Features
-  Be careful when using dangerous machines (e.g. Fission Reactor from Mekanism).
+  Be careful when using dangerous features (e.g. Fission Reactor from Mekanism).
 Keep enough distance from civilization.

 ## Private areas